dhellmann/pymotw/PyMOTW/pipes/index.rst

 .. }}}
 .. {{{end}}}

-And of course the input and output *kind* values can be mixed so that different steps of the pipeline use files or standard I/O as needed.
+And the input and output *kind* values can be mixed, so that different steps of the pipeline use files or standard I/O as needed.

 .. include:: pipes_mixed_kinds.py
     :literal: